Sweeping up Zeta

 \begin{remark} It might seem that the definitions above are a weaker formulation than the one used in~\cite{armstrong2014sweep}, which uses an arbitrary alphabet (not necessarily $\mathbb{Z}$) along with a weight function from the alphabet to $\mathbb{Z}$.
 In that language, our formulation has replaced the alphabet by its image under the weight function, so that it might seem that we have restricted ourselves only to the case of injective weight functions.
-In fact, the two formulations are equivalent for the following two reasons: \begin{enumerate} \item the remembering map depends only on the weight; \item the inverse modular presweep map traverses the letters in a specified order. \end{enumerate} To recover the formulation using arbitrary alphabets and weight functions is simple: use the remembering map on the image of the word by the weight function and then apply the inverse modular presweep map recording the letter from the alphabet (rather than its image under the weight function). \end{remark}
+In fact, the two formulations are equivalent for the following two reasons: \begin{enumerate} \item $\invf$ depends only on the weight function, and not the alphabet; and \item $\iswp$ traverses the letters in a specified order. \end{enumerate} We recover the formulation using arbitrary alphabets and weight functions as follows: use $\invf$ on the image of the word by the weight function; then apply $\iswp$, recording the letter from the alphabet (rather than its image under the weight function). \end{remark}

 \begin{example} We give an example of~\Cref{rem:simple} using the modular sweep map; the interested reader can adapt this to the sweep map using~\Cref{thm:sweep_bij}.

 Fix $m=5$ and consider the word with distinct letters $\uu = a_1 b_3 c_4 d_2 e_1 f_4 g_3$.
 Define a weight function that maps a letter to its subscript.
 Using this weight function to run $\invf$, as in~\Cref{ex:rightmost_eq2}, results in the partitioned word $\cdot|a_1b_3|c_4d_2|e_1|f_4g_3$.
 Using this partitioned word, the output of $\iswp$ is $d_2 g_3 e_1 f_4 b_3 c_4 a_1$, as in~\Cref{ex:successful_zeta}.
 Note that there is, for example, no confusion between the letters $e_1$ and $a_1$, even though these letters have the same weight. \end{example}